 A confluence of poor government policy implementation and underhanded representation of the Jewish community in Lithuania was until recently creating a toxic mix of frustration and tension with the Jewish diaspora.
 Considering the sizeable South African Jewish community that is of Lithuanian descent, this would be cause for alarm.
 But a string of recent court cases and a bold step forward by the Lithuanian government give hope that the project of reintegration of the Jewish diaspora in Lithuania is on track.

-The Lithuanian government has made promising progress in restoring citizenship for the country’s Jewish diaspora, many of whom are South Africans.
-Of South Africa's Jewish community, an estimated 80% are of Lithuanian descent, effectively making it the third largest Lithuanian diaspora in the world.
+Conservative estimates place the size of South Africa's Jewish community at 67,000 - of these, 80% are of Lithuanian descent, effectively making it the third largest Lithuanian diaspora in the world.

-Until recently, Litvaks had increasingly seen their applications for citizenship rejected by the Lithuanian Migration Department.
-Applications made on the basis that the applicants' parents or grandparents were forced to leave the country because of specific internal or external dangers were suddenly not approved.
+Litvaks were seeing more and more of their applications for citizenship rejected by the Lithuanian Migration Department.
+Applications for Lithuanian citizenship made on the basis that the applicants' parents or grandparents were forced to leave the country because of specific internal or external dangers were suddenly not approved.

 According to recent news reports, the Lithuanian Migration Department had rejected 200 requests for citizenship, leading to ten of the parties initiating litigation to secure approval through the courts.
 When probed about the apparent resistance by government to approving requests for citizenship by Litvaks, the Lithuanian Interior Minister said simply they need to "follow court decisions".